lrslab/lrslab.github.io/raw/content/software.md

     - <img src="/images/mitovar_dsy026f1.jpeg" width='300'>

 - [primerdiffer](https://github.com/runsheng/primerdiffer) -[Python] - primerdiffer is a pipeline used to design primers in a large batch.
-  - [primervcf](https://github.com/runsheng/primervcf) - [Python] - primervcf is a sub-module for primerdiffer, to design haplotyping primers using vcf file:w
+  - [primervcf](https://github.com/runsheng/primervcf) - [Python] - primervcf is a sub-module for primerdiffer, to design haplotyping primers using vcf file

 - [prokm6A](https://github.com/lrslab/prokm6A) - prokm6A is a pipeline used to call m6A modification in prokaryotic mRNAs.